Mutual Life Building (Seattle): Henry Yesler

-In the wake of the Great Seattle Fire, the city took the opportunity to widen, raise and realign many downtown streets to reconcile the converging street grids that met at Yesler Way which they had been attempting to fix for years.
+In the wake of the Great Seattle Fire, the city took the opportunity to widen, raise and realign many downtown streets to reconcile the converging grids that met at Yesler Way which they had been attempting to fix for years.
 Yesler's property at 3 of the 4 corners of 1st and Yesler had stood in the way of these changes, and Yesler, being the frugal and stubborn man he was refused to surrender an inch of right of way.
 To firmly cement his property lines in 1883 he had one of Seattle's grandest buildings built on the corner that the city wanted to cut through, the Yesler-Leary Building.
 Designed by William E. Boone, the region's most prominent architect at the time, it was modeled after the triangular Phelan Building in San Francisco.
 The First National Bank, later known as Seafirst Bank, opened in the corner and the building soon became a busy gathering place.
 Not long after the Yesler-Leary Building was completed an even larger 4-story annex of the same architecture with a central tower was proposed to fill the lot to the West between it and the Post Building, but these plans were shelved when Seattle's economy turned sour towards the end of 1884.
 A more conservative in style building known simply as the New Yesler Block (and also designed by Boone) would be built on the lot in 1888 but its life would be short lived.
-It is on the site of this building that the Mutual Life Building would eventually stand.
+It is within the footprint of this building that the Mutual Life Building would eventually stand.